 Texts in Alternative Format

 Students with visual impairments, learning disabilities, or physical disabilities that significantly diminish their capacity to read standard print may be eligible to receive text books in alternative format.
-The process for acquiring books in alternative format can be time consuming, so new students who are interested in books on tape should contact the Coordinator of Student Access Services regarding eligibility review as soon as they are accepted to Skidmore.
-All new and continuing students must submit an Alternative Text Request form to the Coordinator of Student Access Services no less than five weeks prior to the start of each semester.
+All new and continuing students must submit their required reading list to the Coordinator of Student Access Services prior to the start of each semester.
 Books not available in electronic format from another source may be converted to electronic format on campus.

 The Coordinator of Student Access Services and Skidmore faculty will assist in identifying and hiring qualified students who will provide eligible students with supplemental notes for each applicable course.
-Note takers and students are responsible to coordinate the method by which notes are copied and are encouraged to utilize the office of Student Academic Services (SAS).
-Students and/or note takers may photocopy notes free of charge in SAS, at their own expense, or elsewhere on campus.
-Students who are serving as note takers will be paid for the length of time he/she spend in the corresponding class.
+Note takers and students are responsible to coordinate the method by which notes are copied and are encouraged to use carbon notebooks or the office of Student Academic Services (SAS) to photocopy notes.
+Students who are serving as note takers will be paid for the length of time they spend in the corresponding class.